cococry/ragnar/README.md

 Ragnar is a minimal window manager for X written in C.
-The goal of this project is to create a window manager that has minimal bloat but is still accesable for non-technical people.
+The goal of this project is to create a window manager that has minimal bloat but is still aestetic and usable.

 ## Features